SeairahM/FinancialTransactionRecordsAnalyser/README.md

 ## Assumptions
-Input file and records are all in a valid format Transaction are recorded in order
+Input file and records are all in a valid format

+Transaction are recorded in order

 Any account ID entered will exist in the record

+That you have knowledge of Java and can use an IDE

 ## System Design